How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Stick one thermometer at the bottom rack level to monitor the heat down low.
 Then, pop another thermometer at the top rack level or through the lid to keep an eye on the overall temperature at the top level.
 This way, you’ll have a clear picture of how the heat’s flowing and make adjustments as needed.

 Time to add your personal touch!
-You may want to spray it in and out with paint.
-You could even slap on and drill in some handles for easy moving and grooving.
+You could slap on and drill in some handles for easy moving and grooving.
 And if you really want to amp up the game, insulate that drum with high-temperature insulation tape made of aluminum foil.
 This helps to keep the smoking heat where it belongs!
-Once you’re done, season the smoker and start smoking.
+Maybe you want to add casters so it moves easily.
+The sky is the limit.

 You can watch the YouTube video below to see what your ugly drum smoker should be like: